sam-the-programmer/easydataset/Package/V0.0.0-beta/README.md

-# easySQL
+easyDataset

-A Python module to make interacting with SQL databases easier and faster, based around SQLite3 and Pandas.
+A Python module to make interacting with SQL databases easier and faster, a wrapper for other alternatives